 ‘On This Day’ is a commemorative article series dedicated to specific events, matches, and occurrences in wrestling history.
 We revisit those key moments and look back at how they went down and what they meant to the wrestling industry.
-WWE’s Big Red Machine, Kane, and the date May 19th is our focus.
+WWE’s Big Red Machine, Kane, & the date May 19th is our focus.

 Dates and numbers often carry with them reminders.
 For the WWE’s Big Reg Machine, Kane the date May 19th will forever live in infamy.
 As the weeks began to pass the sheer mention of the date May 19th often triggered an unrelenting attack by Kane.
 During his match with The Big Show, Kane could hear his voice echo out loud May 19th.
 He would respond by shouting out ‘they’re all going to know’, and ‘it’s happening’.
 As he feverishly clutched his ears, Kane wasn’t the same person.
 He was panic-stricken.
 With The Big Red Machine distracted by this, The Big Show took it upon himself to strike him with a steel chair.